-✔ Before converting to a Roth, think about your future: where you will live in retirement, leaving money to others, and required minimum distributions.
+- Before converting a traditional 401(k) or IRA to a Roth 401(k) or IRA, think about your future: where you will live in retirement, leaving money to others, and required minimum distributions.

-Tax-free growth potential and tax-free withdrawals in retirement—the tax benefits of a Roth IRA are clear.1 If you aren't able to contribute to a Roth IRA because of the income limits,2 a Roth conversion of eligible retirement accounts is another way to have a Roth account.3 But, does it make sense if you are retired or within 15 years or so of retirement?
+The tax benefits of a Roth IRA are clear—tax-free growth potential and tax-free withdrawals in retirement.1 If you aren't able to contribute to a Roth IRA because of the income limits,2 a Roth conversion of eligible retirement accounts is another way to have a Roth account.3 But, does it make sense if you are retired or within 15 years or so of retirement?
 The answer: Maybe.
 A Roth IRA, even via a conversion, has the potential to benefit your retirement and legacy planning.

-While your situation is unique and should be discussed with a tax adviser, here are eight things to keep in mind when thinking about a conversion.
+While your situation is unique and should be discussed with a tax advisor, here are 8 things to keep in mind when thinking about a conversion.

 Are you planning to move to another state after you retire?
 Even if you expect your federal tax rate to stay the same in the coming years, the difference between your current and future state's tax rates may matter.
 And some states partially or entirely exclude retirement income—such as distributions from a traditional IRA—from state income tax.
 So if you live in, or plan to live in, a state that does, a conversion from a traditional IRA to a Roth IRA may be less attractive.

 Roth IRAs do not have required minimum distributions during the life of the original owner.
 But traditional IRAs and, generally, Roth and traditional 401(k)s, 403(b)s, and other employer-sponsored retirement savings plans do, starting at age 70½.
-If you don't need them for income, RMDs may feel like a nuisance: They need to be calculated each year, may provide unnecessary taxable income, and, if you miss taking one, can result in penalties.
+If you don't need the income from these distributions to meet current retirement expenses, RMDs may feel like a nuisance: They need to be calculated each year, may provide unnecessary taxable income, and, if you miss taking one, can result in stiff penalties.
 And if you reinvest your RMDs in a taxable account, you are potentially reducing your after-tax return compared with what you'd receive if the money remained in the tax-advantaged traditional or Roth IRA.

 Married couples (filing jointly) with a modified adjusted gross income (MAGI) of more than $250,000 may be subject to a 3.8% Medicare surtax.
 (The MAGI thresholds are $125,000 for married taxpayers filing separately and $200,000 for single filers.)
-The surtax applies to income from interest, dividends, capital gains, annuities, rents, and royalties; or MAGI in excess of the income thresholds, whichever is less.
+The surtax applies to net investment income (NII includes income from interest, dividends, capital gains, annuities, rents, and royalties, among other things); or MAGI in excess of the income thresholds, whichever is less.

-What you convert from a traditional IRA to a Roth IRA, like all taxable distributions from pretax qualified accounts, is treated as income.
+What you convert from a traditional IRA to a Roth IRA is treated as income—just like all taxable distributions from pretax qualified accounts.
 Therefore the conversion amount is part of your MAGI, and it may move you above the surtax thresholds.
 This may cause you to incur the additional Medicare surtax on your investment income.
-For more information on this, read Viewpoints: “The Medicare taxes and you.”
+For more information on this, read Viewpoints on Fidelity.com: 6 key Medicare questions.

 But, once your money is in a Roth IRA, the shoe is on the other foot.
 Because nontaxable withdrawals from a Roth IRA aren't part of your MAGI, a Roth IRA conversion may potentially enable you to limit your exposure to the Medicare surtax down the road.

-If the taxes paid on the Roth IRA conversion were more than the estimated estate taxes from inheriting the traditional IRA (in current dollar terms), then this strategy would not be as attractive.
-In addition, if your heirs are likely to be in a much lower tax bracket than you are, it may be advantageous to leave them a traditional IRA.
-It may be better for them to pay lower taxes in the future than for you to pay higher taxes now.
+But there are many details to consider.
+For example, if your heirs are likely to be in a much lower tax bracket than you are, it may be advantageous to leave them a traditional IRA.
+That's because it may be better for them to pay lower taxes in the future than for you to pay higher taxes now.

 Roth 401(k) option

-If you're still working and therefore unable to do a Roth IRA rollover from your 401(k) or 403(b), there may be another option for you to consider—an in-plan conversion to a Roth 401(k).
-Not all employers offer this, and, even when they do, a Roth 401(k) lacks a few of the features of a Roth IRA.
-For example, conversion to a Roth 401(k) cannot be recharacterized, as discussed in No. 8 above; and, unlike Roth IRAs, Roth 401(k)s are subject to RMDs.
+If you're still working, you are not allowed to do a Roth IRA rollover from your 401(k) or 403(b).
+However, you may consider 2 options: Contribute to your company’s Roth 401(k) if offered by your employer, or do an in-plan conversion to a Roth 401(k).
+Not all employers offer in-plan conversions, and, even when they do, a Roth 401(k) lacks a few of the features of a Roth IRA.
+Unlike Roth IRAs, Roth 401(k)s are subject to RMDs.
 But, if you are unable to convert to a Roth IRA, the Roth 401(k) option may be worth exploring.
 This is especially true for those who have made after-tax contributions (also called nonqualified contributions) to their 401(k) plan.
-The key is to discuss your situation with a tax and financial adviser to help you fully assess the decision.
+The key is to discuss your situation with a tax and financial advisor to help you fully assess the decision.